alcedok/hmm-localization/README.md

 ## Features:
 - Random generation and simulation of partially observable gridworlds implemented with [Farama's Gym Environment](https://gymnasium.farama.org/).
 - Localization of a robot navigating the environment using HMMs.
-- Visualization of global state and local observations with and state probability distribution .
+- Visualization of global state and local observations with and state probability distribution.
+-

 ## Installation
 1. Clone the repository: